 For our web and desktop app, this is the classic, ever-reliable textarea.
 On iOS, this is the UITextView.
 And on Android, this is the TextView component.

-There are three editors in this category: Markdown Basic, TokenVault, and Task Editor.
+There are two editors in this category: Super and Authenticator.
 These are editors that we build, maintain, and improve on directly.
-When you have a feature or issue for one of these editors, there’s a high likelihood that we are able to act on those features, if they correlate to our own long-term roadmap.
+When you have a feature or issue for one of these editors, there’s a high likelihood that we are able to act on those features, if they correlate to our long-term roadmap.

 Derived editors are complex pieces of software developed by specialized software companies, organizations, and individuals not formally affiliated with Standard Notes.
 These are editors that offer compelling user experiences, and solve complex code and engineering feats that would take a dedicated team many years to build.
 These editors offer functions that are beyond our own defined software scope.
 For example, we focus more on offering a secure, consistent, and easy-to-use software application on all your devices for managing and securing your notes.
 Building complex and intricate spreadsheet software, on the other hand, is not in our general area of technical focus, and we prefer instead to rely on the specialized work of other talented people.

 Derived editors are derived from either open-source or commercial software projects.
 After studying a product and deciding it would offer a compelling user experience for Standard Notes, we first acquire a commercial license to use the product (or use the open-source license if applicable).
 We then study the source code and network behavior of each software we license to ensure there is no unwanted behavior.
 Then, we build a small wrapper on top of the product, which allows the editor and Standard Notes to communicate between each other to save data in a permission-based, controlled, and isolated manner.